welteki/docs.actuated.dev/docs/roadmap.md

 * [x] API for reviewing connected agents and queue depth
 * [x] Job event auditing for review via API
 * [x] Documentation site with detailed GitHub Actions examples
-* [x] Customer dashboard UI to show connected agents, build queue and daily stats
+* [x] Customer dashboard UI to show connected agents and build queue
 * [x] Official website [actuated.dev](https://actuated.dev)
 * [x] Remote / automated update of agents via control plane
+* [x] Blog feature on actuated.dev with news, tutorials and updates from our team
+* [x] Performance testing for Ionos & Scaleway for cost effective AMD bare-metal
+* [x] Daily build statistics on dashboard

 Coming soon:

-* [ ] Blog feature on actuated.dev with news, tutorials and updates from our team
+* [ ] Detailed reports and statistics on the dashboard
+* [ ] Support for private, self-hosted GitHub Enterprise Server (GHES) installations
-* [ ] Support for GitLab.com / self-hosted GitLab (contact us if you need this)
+* [ ] Support for self-hosted GitLab (contact us if you need this)
-* [ ] GPU pass-through support using vfio and Cloud Hypervisor
+* [ ] GPU pass-through support for ML and AI workloads
-* [ ] Autoscaling for agents for cost-sensitive teams, today you can use a cron schedule to suspend a machine or re-create it daily
 * [ ] Automated agent installation and bootstrap

-* [ ] Consider alternatives to having the control plane talk to agents over HTTPS, such as long polling and the agent connecting to the control plane.
+Is there something else you need?
+If you're already a customer, contact us via [the actuated Slack](https://self-actuated.slack.com) or [Register for interest](https://forms.gle/8XmpTTWXbZwWkfqT6).